beacon-biosignals/StableHashTraits.jl/README.md

 You can customize its behavior for particular types by implementing the trait `StableHashTraits.hash_method`.
 Any method of `hash_method` should simply return one of the following values.

+    hash_method(x, [context])

+Retrieve the trait object that indicates how a type should be hashed using `stable_hash`.
+You should return one of the following values.

 1. `UseWrite()`: writes the object to a binary format using `StableHashTraits.write(io, x)` and takes a hash of that (this is the default behavior). `StableHashTraits.write(io, x)` falls back to `Base.write(io, x)` if no specialized methods are defined for x.